esp8266/Arduino/README.md

 ESP8266 core files are licensed under LGPL.

 [SPI Flash File System (SPIFFS)](https://github.com/pellepl/spiffs) written by Peter Andersson is used in this project.
 It is distributed under MIT license.

+[umm_malloc](https://github.com/rhempel/umm_malloc) memory management library written by Ralph Hempel is used in this project.
+It is distributed under MIT license.